muaz-khan/WebRTC-Experiment/Firefox-Extensions/enable-screen-capturing/README.md

 Follow all steps.
 Read them carefully.
 This is hard/tough step to follow.
 Select valid browsers.
 E.g. Firefox 38 to Firefox 45.
 And submit your addon for "review".

-It will take 2-3 hours for a Mozilla guy to review your addon.
+It will take 2-3 hours for a Mozilla AMO reviewer to review your addon.
 Then it will be available to public.

 ## License